What are the CPE membership requirements?

 What happens if I want to cancel my registration?

 For a full refund, the WICPA CPE Department must receive a notification of cancellation or a request to transfer to a different program at least 14 days before the program date.
 Cancellations or program transfer requests received between 13 and 7 days prior to the presentation date will be subject to a cancellation fee of 50% per person, per program.
 No refund or program transfer request will be granted for cancellations made less than 7 days prior to the program.
 Substitute registrants are allowed.
-No refund or program transfer request will be granted if electronic materials provided for the program you are canceling have already been downloaded.
+No refund or program transfer request will be granted if electronic materials provided for the program have already been downloaded.

 Can I send a substitute?